**UPDATED FEBRUARY 22, 2023**

 With that in mind, U.S. nuclear deterrence was never on the line in Ukraine, so Putin’s invasion, though abhorrent and illegal, did not somehow crack or subvert the U.S. nuclear deterrent.
 Likewise, it is false to suggest that if the United States had more nuclear weapons, either in Europe or at home, then Putin would have been deterred from invading Ukraine.
 Both the United States and Russia currently have enough nuclear weapons to inflict catastrophic harm, so more nuclear weapons would be irrelevant to the United States’ ability to deter Russian aggression in Ukraine.

-What happened at the Zaporizhzhia nuclear power plant?
-(Updated June 6)
+What is happening at the Zaporizhzhia nuclear power plant?
+(Updated September 9, 2022)

 No nuclear reactor is designed to operate in a war zone.
 With indiscriminate use of high explosives in proximity to reactors, as we are currently seeing in Ukraine, there is a serious risk that some of the nuclear infrastructure could be damaged, possibly resulting in radiation releases.
-Fortunately, such a disaster was averted at Zaporizhzhia.
+Fortunately, such a disaster has been so far averted at Zaporizhzhia.

 The shelling of Zaporizhzhia — Ukraine’s largest nuclear power plant with six reactors — is the first time that a civilian nuclear reactor has ever come under military assault.
 Late March 3 or early March 4, a projectile from Russian forces hit a building within the plant site—not a reactor, but a facility adjacent to the reactor.
 The shelling caused a fire that was eventually extinguished, although firefighters were shot at trying to get to the facility.
 The plant is currently under Russian control and reportedly, operators are working at the nuclear power plant at gunpoint.
 It is important to note that the safety systems of the six reactors at the plant were not affected at all by the fire, and there has been no release of radioactive material.
 Also, radiation monitoring systems are fully functional.